ionic-team/stencil-site/src/docs/reference/support-policy.md

 - rwaskiewicz
 ---

+# Support Policy

+## Community Maintenance

+The Stencil is a 100% open source (MIT) project.
+Developers can ensure Stencil is the right choice for building web components through Ionic’s community maintenance strategy.
+The Stencil team regularly ships new releases, bug fixes, and is welcoming to community pull requests.

 ### Where can I get support?

 If this is your first time building a design system, or you’re new to Stencil, [get in touch](https://ionicframework.com/sales?product_of_interest=Design%20Systems) with one of our Solutions Engineers for a consultation on how to meet your goals and get the most out of the platform.